xxtheTruthxx/podcast/docs/installation.md

 ## **Configure**

-You must update configs in the `.env` file.
+You must rename `.env.example` to `.env` and fill in your required secrets and configuration values.

 > If you're using Docker container with a PostgreSQL database, ensure that the `DB_PASSWORD` in your `.env` file matches the one defined in your `compose.yaml`.